 How Bitcoins Are Used

-This key should never be shown to anyone and is only used when you are sending or selling your Bitcoins.
+The private key should never be shared with anyone and is only used when you are sending or selling your Bitcoin.
 Your wallet should also have a public key, which is where Bitcoins are sent when you buy or are gifted with them.
 If you tell someone your public key, they can go onto the Bitcoin blockchain ledger and view any past transactions you’ve made.

-If you purchase Bitcoin on an exchange (a digital platform that puts buyers and sellers together to make a trade), you may not have access to your private key.
+If you invest in Bitcoin through an exchange (a digital platform that puts buyers and sellers together to make a trade), you may not have access to your private key.
 This is why exchanges can be vulnerable to hacks.
-For this reason, it may not be a good idea to store large amounts of Bitcoin on exchanges.
+For this reason, it may not be a good idea to store large amounts of Bitcoin on exchanges, but you can decide based on which type of exchange or app you use to trade BTC.
 You can send and receive Bitcoins using your wallet, or your public and private addresses.

 Who Controls the Bitcoin Blockchain?

-In 2008, a person or group that went by Satoshi Nakamoto proposed the technology, and in 2009 he/they launched it.
+In 2008, a person or group that went by the name Satoshi Nakamoto proposed the idea of blockchain technology, and in early 2009 he/they launched it.
 However, he/they doesn’t/don’t own Bitcoin.
-In fact, due to the way it’s designed, no individual or group entity owns or controls it.
+In fact, due to the way it’s designed, no individual or group entity owns or controls the Bitcoin blockchain because it’s decentralized.

 Bitcoin isn’t controlled by a corporation, individual, or government.
 Instead, the blockchain continues to run through its network of miners.
 Changes and upgrades to the code can be proposed, and in order for them to be adopted, all of the miners need to implement them.

 This is because the same software has to work consistently for all developers in order for Bitcoin to be maintained.
-The decentralized nature of Bitcoin is perhaps one of its most appealing features to many.
+The decentralized nature of Bitcoin is perhaps one of its most appealing features, and it helped set the stage for the emergence of decentralized finance or DeFi, which is disrupting the models and institutions of traditional finance as we speak.

-The first Bitcoin product transaction happened nearly ten years ago.
-In May of 2010, someone purchased two pizzas with 10,000 Bitcoins.
+The first Bitcoin product transaction happened in May of 2010, when someone purchased two pizzas with 10,000 BTC.
 Those bitcoins would be worth millions of dollars today.
 Since then, the price of Bitcoin has risen and fallen dramatically due to supply and demand, but overall the trend has been towards greater adoption and (mostly) higher value.

 There have been a few major Bitcoin crashes, mostly sparked by hacking and illegal activities.
-The highest price to date was $20,089 in Dec.
-2017.
+The highest price to date was over $68,000 in November 2021.

 The Future of Bitcoin